h2r/ein/doc/aibo.md

 Ein contains an interface to connect to and program Sony [AIBO](https://en.wikipedia.org/wiki/AIBO) robots.

-To see the AIBO in RViz URDF, you need to launch aibo.launch, and also have the [aibo_ros](https://github.com/dkotfis/aibo_ros) package installed.
+To see the AIBO in RViz URDF, you need to launch aibo.launch with `roslaunch ein aibo.launch`, and also have the [aibo_ros](https://github.com/dkotfis/aibo_ros) package installed.
 This package contains the URDF for the Sony AIBO.
 To update joints, you need to run `dogGetSensoryMotorStates` in Ein.